 Newly appointed Directors will be briefed by the Executive Director on the Directors' duties and obligations, and on the Group's organisation structure, business and governance practices.
+In addition, as required under the Catalist Rules, a new Director who has no prior experience as a director of a company listed on the SGX-ST must undergo training as prescribed by the SGX-ST. Such training will be completed within one year of the appointment.

-During FY2020, the Directors had received updates on the regulatory changes to the Rules of Catalist of the SGX-ST, Companies Act from the Company Secretary and accounting standards from the independent auditors.
+The Board values on-going professional development and recognises that it is important that all Directors receive regular training to serve effectively on and contribute to the Board, encouraging all Directors to attend any courses or seminars that would be beneficial.
+Annually, the Company allocates a budget for such purposes.
+During FY2021, the Directors had received updates on the regulatory changes to the Catalist Rules, Companies Act from the Company Secretary and accounting standards from the independent auditors.
 The Executive Director updates the Board at each Board meeting on business and strategic developments and also highlights the salient issues as well as the risk management considerations for the Group.

-(3) Board Composition and Guidance
+(2) Board Composition and Guidance